 Kreative Technology receive their Local Business Support Award which was awarded to the commercial business which has demonstrated outstanding support to the voluntary sector both financial and practically.

 As you may be aware Kreative Technology redesigned our website over a year ago and has helped us with hosting and on going support ever since.
 This has led to an increase in visitors from 500 a month to almost 10,000.
 Their ongoing support is second to none.
-Picture below are Andrew and Shona.
+Picture are Andrew and Shona.
 Well done all at Kreative Technology

 The Cat Protection provide us with voucher to neuter feral colonies of cats as well as those cats that would otherwise not be neutered without our support.